Herbie Flowers: "Rock On"

 In 1973 English singer David Essex released "Rock On" as a single and it rapidly became an international hit.
 The distinctive strippedback musical arrangement was devised by producer Jeff Wayne.
 According to Wayne, only three session musicians played on the final backing track, and the most prominently featured was Flowers, whose doubletracked bass guitar was treated with a prominent "slapback" delay effect, creating a complex polyrhythmic backbeat:

 "I can recall the three musicians on the backing track for 'Rock On' all looking around in a mostly empty Advision Studios, Studio 1, wanting to know when the rest of the band were arriving!
 I explained there weren't any others for that track, and I was relying on them to understand my idea for the production.
 While the drums and percussion parts were written out, it was definitely Herbie that grasped immediately that a bass guitar playing a lead riff could fill a large part of the spatial spectrum and he took my idea and turned some basic notes of mine, into his amazing bass riff.
 Then to top it off, he suggested playing it again an octave higher.
 So you get this unusual bass sound right up front – now it couldn't have been up front if the arrangement didn't allow the air and the space to be created that way".

 Flowers himself noted that, as a reward for devising the double-tracked bassline, he was paid double his normal session fee, and thus received £24 instead of the usual £12.

 Personal life

-Flowers lived in Ditchling, East Sussex, and in September 2009 he founded the community choir Shoreham Singers-by-Sea, which had in excess of 150 members followed, in September 2010, by the Ditchling Singers.
+Flowers lived in Ditchling, East Sussex,.
+His neighbours included Captain Sensible and Dame Vera Lynn.
+In September 2009 he founded the community choir Shoreham Singers-by-Sea, which had in excess of 150 members followed, in September 2010, by the Ditchling Singers.